SATA: Data connector

 The SATA standard defines a data cable with seven conductors (three grounds and four active data lines in two pairs) and 8 mm wide wafer connectors on each end.
 SATA cables can have lengths up to 1 m, and connect one motherboard socket to one hard drive.
 PATA ribbon cables, in comparison, connect one motherboard socket to one or two hard drives, carry either 40 or 80 wires, and are limited to 45 cm in length by the PATA specification; however, cables up to 90 cm are readily available.
 Thus, SATA connectors and cables are easier to fit in closed spaces and reduce obstructions to air cooling.
-Although they are more susceptible to accidental unplugging and breakage than PATA, users can purchase cables that have a locking feature, whereby a small (usually metal) spring holds the plug in the socket.
+Some cables even include a locking feature, whereby a small (usually metal) spring holds the plug in the socket.

-SATA connectors may be straight, right-angled, or left-angled.
+SATA connectors may be straight, upward-angled, downward-angled, leftward-angled, or rightward-angled.
 Angled connectors allow lower-profile connections.
-Right-angled (also called 90-degree) connectors lead the cable immediately away from the drive, on the circuit-board side.
-Left-angled (also called 270-degree) connectors lead the cable across the drive towards its top.
+Downward-angled connectors lead the cable immediately away from the drive, on the circuit-board side.
+Upward-angled connectors lead the cable across the drive towards its top.

 One of the problems associated with the transmission of data at high speed over electrical connections is described as noise, which is due to electrical coupling between data circuits and other circuits.
 As a result, the data circuits can both affect other circuits and be affected by them.
 Designers use a number of techniques to reduce the undesirable effects of such unintentional coupling.
 One such technique used in SATA links is differential signaling.
 This is an enhancement over PATA, which uses single-ended signaling.
 The use of fully shielded, dual coax conductors, with multiple ground connections, for each differential pair improves isolation between the channels and reduces the chances of lost data in difficult electrical environments.

+There are SATADOM variants of the connector merging power supply into the 7-pin connector, saving space in industrial setups.
+The "pin 7" variation repurposes pin 7 for +5V power.
+The "pin 8" variation repurposes two unnumbered shielding pins for power GND and +5V.

-Power connectors
+SATA power connectors

-Standard connector
+Standard power connector (15 pins)

 SATA specifies a different power connector than the four-pin Molex connector used on Parallel ATA (PATA) devices (and earlier small storage devices, going back to ST-506 hard disk drives and even to floppy disk drives that predated the IBM PC).
 It is a wafer-type connector, like the SATA data connector, but much wider (fifteen pins versus seven) to avoid confusion between the two.
 Some early SATA drives included the four-pin Molex power connector together with the new fifteen-pin connector, but most SATA drives now have only the latter.

 The new SATA power connector contains many more pins for several reasons: